 The fieldwork for the SHP_III began in September 2013 (parallel to the fieldwork of the SHP_I and the SHP_II).
-The questioning in the first wave of this second refresher sample takes the form of a life calendar (see for more details 2.5.3 and 3.5).
+The questioning in the first wave of this second refresher sample takes the form of a life calendar (see for more details 2.6 and Error!
+Reference source not found.).
 The files contain for each respondent the complete life history in a number of life domains.